 An afternoon study.
 I’ve been doing quite a bit of portrait drawing and sculpting lately in preparation for my upcoming Digital Portrait Sculpting course (the companion course to Digital Figure Sculpture).
-Official announcement and dates coming soon (planning an Autumn start).
+Official announcement and dates coming soon.

 The Eaton-Houdon Ecorche is a contemporary anatomy figure based on the classic L’Écorché, the 18th century anatomy study by French neoclassical sculptor Jean-Antoine Houdon.
 The original écorché figure was used for centuries in art academies and ateliers around the world to teach students anatomy and cast drawing.